Python Code Audit - A modern Python source code analyzer based on distrust.

 -

-All output is saved in simple static HTML-reports.
-These reports can be examined in every browser.
+HTML Reports: All output is saved in simple, static HTML reports viewable in any browser.

 Important